luismarques/qemu/docs/opentitan/devproxy.md

   commands.
 * `Start Address` is the lowest valid address in the address space.
 * `Size` is the size (in bytes) of the address space
-* `Identifier` is an arbitrary 16-character string that describes the device.
+* `Identifier` is an arbitrary 16-character string that describes the memory space.

 The count of address spaces can be retrieved from the `LENGTH` field.